 Scenario.
 For repeatable channel conditions, we use a channel emulator for the experiments within this section.
-Fig. 2 depicts the experiment setup where the antenna ports of the two WARP boards are connected via wire to a Spirent Channel Emulator (SR5500).
+Fig. 2 depicts the experiment set-up where the antenna ports of the two WARP boards are connected via wire to a Spirent Communications Channel Emulator (SR5500).
 We use the emulator to produce Rayleigh distributed channels containing a wide range of coherence times and multipath delay spreads.
-The traffic is 1500-byte UDP at 20 Mb/s from sender A to receiver B. For the injection of interference, we use an Agilent Signal Generator (ESG-D Series) on the channel from the sender to the receiver.
+The traffic is 1500-byte, UDP at 20 Mbps from sender, A, to receiver, B. For the injection of interference, we additionally use an Agilent Signal Generator (ESG-D Series) on the channel from the sender to the receiver.

-B. Impact of Coherence Time
+3.2 Impact of Coherence Time

 Ability to Track Changing Channels.
-We now evaluate the accuracy of the rate adaptation mechanisms presented in Section II-C with respect to the coherence time of the fading channel to test each mechanism's ability to track changes in channel conditions as a function of the time scale of the change.
+We now evaluate the accuracy of the rate adaptation mechanisms presented in Section 2.3 with respect to the coherence time of the fading channel to test each mechanism's ability to track changes in channel conditions as a function of the time scale of the change.
 To achieve this, we measure the achievable throughput and rate selection accuracy for each multirate mechanism while varying the coherence time on a single Rayleigh fading channel with high average quality (-40 dBm).

-Specifically, we vary the coherence time from 100 $\mu$ s to 100 ms, and we measure the accuracy of the four rate adaptation mechanisms triggered by consecutive-packet decision, historical-decision, SNR, and SNR with equal airtime assurance.
+Specifically, we vary the coherence time from 100 μ s to 100 ms. For each coherence time, we measure the accuracy of the four rate adaptation mechanisms triggered by: consecutive-packet decision, historical-decision, SNR, and SNR with equal air-time assurance.